EnnisHsu/ennishsu.github.io/_pages/about.md

   - /about.html
 ---

-I compeleted my B.S. degree in South China University of Techlogy in 2022.After that, I joined Epropulsion Technology Co.,Ltd. as an embedded software engineer.
+I compeleted my B.Eng. degree in South China University of Techlogy in 2022.After that, I joined Epropulsion Technology Co.,Ltd. as an embedded software engineer.
 My main work and research interests are robotics , AI and internet of things.

 Research Experience
 ===================